MidnattLantern/hidoc/TESTING.md

 Weird API UI:
 ---
 The UI have a weird look in Heoku deployment.
-reason: typo at `EFAULT_RENDERER_CLASSES`
+reason: typo at `DEFAULT_RENDERER_CLASSES`

 undefined account:
 ---
-Clicking my page return a undefined url.
+Clicking my page return an undefined url.
 The question is, how does currentUser?. get its data?
 Theory: HiDoc follow a different naming convention, using art account instead of profile.
 Causing conflict.
-Cause: Backend issuee.
+Cause: Backend issue.
 Serializsers.py inside drf_api were written as "profile_id" and "profile.id".
 HiDoc is setup to expect artaccount_id.
 How: rename backend setup.